I’ve used the DNA services of 23andMe and MyHeritage since 2017. Both companies continue to add new DNA tools and features for their customers.

 |Collaboration with relatives||MyHeritage|

 We have an article with full run-down of the size of the DNA databases across the major testing companies.

 23andMe has 12+ million customers.

-The total MyHeritage database has about 5 million strong.
+The total MyHeritage database has about 5.8 million.

 But the total doesn’t give the real picture.
 You need to consider any limits that companies put on the number of relatives you get access to.

 Who imposes fewer limits on your DNA matches?

 23andMe puts a total cap on the number of DNA relatives they show you.
 The standard package gives you up to 1,500 of your top relatives in their database.